 Fielding Lathes

-Instead of being left as a simple rectangular for its full length the cross slide was radiused both in front of and behind the flat section that carried the top slide and even as late as the 1940s Fielding were supplying a very old-fashioned English-style toolpost with four bolts and two serrated plated lifted on light springs; a 4-way toolpost was offered as an option.
+Instead of being left as a simple rectangular for its full length, the cross slide was radiused both in front and behind the flat section that carried the top slide and, even as late as the 1940s, Fielding was supplying a very old-fashioned English-style toolpost with four bolts and two serrated plated lifted on light springs; an indexing 4-way toolpost was offered as an option.

 For a medium-sized lathe the maker's choice of a tailstock spindle that passed clear through the handwheel was unusual, though it did mean that its 1¾-inch diameter was fully supported within the casting even when fully extended - even if it did make it difficult for the operator to apply enough force to drill large holes.